-The plant, high above the city, must have been a particular challenge for Gaudí.
+The park, high above the city, must have been a particular challenge for Gaudí.
 Here, he had the opportunity to make his natural art with nature itself.
 The result is a Mar Cheng species, influenced by tiny details.
-The gardens of the Parc Güell is a careful and original in the landscape built maze of trails, courses, walls and bridges.
+The gardens of the Parc Güell is a carefully and originally in the landscape integrated maze of trails, courses, walls and bridges.

 For the tour of the park you should take a lot more time, because there are many details to discover.

 After walking the park you know it is worth a visit to the Gaudí Museum in his former residence.
-The museum is about 200 meters in an easterly direction from the main entrance.
+The museum is about 200 meters eastern from the main entrance.